Octopath Traveler Review: Playeth, if thou darest

 Octopath Traveler is a celebrated JRPG known for its unique storytelling approach, captivating visuals, and deep gameplay mechanics.
 In this review, I, Brighton Nelson, will explore the game's various aspects, from its intricate battle system and diverse cast of characters to its rich musical score and world design.
 While highlighting its strengths and achievements, I will also address its shortcomings to provide a comprehensive assessment of this title.
 Now, without further ado, RPG Ranked presents... an Octopath Traveler Review: Playeth, if thou darest.

-Battle System - 10
+Battle System - 9

 This game has a phenomenal battle system!
 From breaking enemies by targeting their weaknesses to strategically boosting the effectiveness of your attacks, this game has an endless amount of depth.
 This is one of those rare games that provides so much depth in its battle system that you can always discover the most minute of details that can heighten your play to the point of slaying the most formidable of foes in seconds.
 Speaking of formidable foes, this game has terrific boss fights—some of the best I've ever fought.
 This game's battle system is one of my all-time favorites, and I am desperately awaiting a fourth entry in this beloved series.

-Story - 8
+Story - 7.5

 My biggest problem with chapter-based stories is when the stories aren't able to come together to form a compelling whole.
 While this game failed at doing that and held this story back from a perfect 10, this was about as perfect as a disjointed chapter-based story could be.
 From Ophilia's story, a religious proxy pilgrimage across multiple locales, to Cyrus's story, a mysterious story focused on the implications of knowledge and magic used in the wrong hands; from Tressa's light-hearted story centered around the morality and adventure of mercantilism to Olberic's tragic tale of strained forgiveness and war-torn territories; from Primrose's endlessly compelling and shocking revenge story to Alfyn's story, a narrative that begs the question "is everyone worth saving?"; from Therion's story of petty thievery and mercenary missions to H'aanit's intimate story of saving her beloved master from petrification, I loved these self-contained stories so much.
 If this game found a way to tie its plot together, like in Live A Live and Octopath Traveler II, this definitely could have scored higher, but as-is, it still deserves a high score.

-Sidequests - 6
+Sidequests - 4

 This game had some incredible sidequests, but those were very few and far between.
 The Galdera sidequest sequence and fight were terrific, and some of the sidequests added a lot to the narrative, but as a whole, this game had an overabundance of fetch quests!
 Outside of regular quests, there are secret job shrines that allow for secondary jobs and advanced jobs, which were also fantastic!
-However, in the end, I wished I hadn't completed all these sidequests, and that's never a good sign!
+However, in the end, I wished I hadn't completed most of these mediocre sidequests, and that's never a good sign!

 Art & Graphics - 10